-An aluminum cylinder hanging by a string from a fixed support, shown in the photograph at the left below, is now lowered into the water beaker at the right on the balance.
-Immediately after the cylinder is lowered into the water, the system becomes unbalanced, as seen in the photograph at the right.
+A wooden block, shown in the photograph at the left below, is lowered into the water beaker at the right on the balance so that it is floating on the water in the beaker.
+Immediately after the cylinder is lowered into the water, the system becomes unbalanced, as seen in the photograph at the right below.